jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 repeated in a test listing across all participating extensions.

 #### Test Environment
 A Test ID references a unit of testing logic.
-That logic may pass in some environments and fail in others (e.g. a test that passes in gcp but fails in aws).
-A Test Environment describes relevant facets of environment in which that test was run, including configuration information.
+That logic may pass in some environments, fail in others (e.g. a test that passes in gcp but fails in aws), and be intentionally skipped in still overs.
+A Test Environment describes relevant facets of environment in which a test would run or was run, including configuration information.

 Component Readiness may analyze test results using all, some, or none of this Environment